tuhinjubcse/tuhinjubcse.github.io/index.md

 I took <br />
 - COMS 4705(Natural Language Processing) with Professor Michael Collins in Fall 2017 and finished with an A <br />
-- COMS E6998(NLP in Context : Computational Models of Social Meaning) with Smaranda Muresan in Spring 2018 and topped the class with an A+ <br />
+- COMS E6998(NLP in Context : Computational Models of Social Meaning) with Smaranda Muresan in Spring 2018 and topped the class with an A+ (The course resulted in a ACL Abusive Langugage workshop long paper) <br />
 - I spent my summers at Amazon Alexa, Natural Language Understanding Group in Boston  as an Applied  Scientist Intern
 - Find my resume <a href="https://github.com/tuhinjubcse/tuhinjubcse.github.io/blob/master/tuhin_resume.pdf" title="Title"> Here </a>